cvbate/NYCAirQuality/README.md

 | During      | 1.9476543069681188e-08  |
 | Post        | 5.06190361916981e-12    |

-Caption: Statistical difference in Carbon Monoxide levels in inside parks vs outside parks in NYC. n = 750, alpha= 0.01
+Caption: Statistical difference in Carbon Monoxide levels inside parks vs outside parks in NYC. n = 750, alpha= 0.01

 ### Aerosol Levels in New York City

 #### Social Vulnerability - Aerosol

 ![alt text](Imgs/Aerosol_lineplot.png)
-Caption: Average aerosol levels in New York City census blocks in which 0.25% and 0.75% of residents live below the 150% poverty level.
+Caption: Average aerosol levels in New York City census blocks in which of less 25% vs 75% or more of residents live below the 150% poverty level.

 | Time frame  | P_value                 |
 | ----------- | ----------------------- |